 Can I borrow a shotgun?

-A non certificate holder may use a shotgun in the following circumstances:
+A non certificate holder may borrow a shotgun from another person on private premises if all the following conditions are met:

 There is no minimum age at which a person may borrow a shotgun and use it under the circumstances described above, but persons under 15 years old must be supervised by someone over the age of 21 years.